csezeze/kotlin-calismalarim-5.0/Week 3 Android Profile App/README.md

 - Presents personal and academic information in a structured profile card
 - Includes an About Me section
 - Lists technical skills using reusable card components
-- Uses a clean and readable single-screen design
+- Uses a clean and readable single screen design

 ## What I Learned